SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Phosphorite.md

     distance: Ranged 10
     target: One creature or object
     effects:
+      - name: Effect
-      - effect: A detonator attaches to the target.
+        effect: A detonator attaches to the target.
 At the end of each round, roll a die.
 On an odd result, the detonator explodes, triggering the following power roll.
       - roll: Power Roll + 2
         t1: 4 acid damage; M < 0 bleeding (save ends)
         t2: 6 acid damage; M < 1 bleeding (save ends)
         t3: 10 acid damage; M < 2 bleeding (save ends)
-      - effect: >-
+      - name: Special
-          A creature adjacent to the target can attempt an **Agility test** as a maneuver to remove the detonator.
+        effect: A creature adjacent to the target can attempt an **Agility test** as a maneuver to remove the detonator.

-          - **≤11:** No effect
+        t1: No effect

-          - **12-16:** The detonator is disarmed and destroyed.
+        t2: The detonator is disarmed and destroyed.

-          - **17+:** The creature can attach the detonator to another creature or object within 5 squares of them.
+        t3: The creature can attach the detonator to another creature or object within 5 squares of them.
-        name: Special
   - name: Posthumous Promotion
     keywords:
       - Magic